junichi11/netbeans-editorconfig-editor/README.md

 ## NOTE

-This module is still in development.
+This module will be merged into [editorconfig-netbeans](https://github.com/welovecoding/editorconfig-netbeans) So please have a look at it.

 ## Features